akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 Django apps are “pluggable”: You can use an app in multiple projects, and you can distribute apps, because they don’t have to be tied to a given Django installation.
 ```
 To include the app in our project, we need to add a reference to its configuration class in the INSTALLED_APPS setting.
 The PollsConfig class is in the polls/apps.py file, so its dotted path is 'polls.apps.PollsConfig'.
-Edit the mysite/settings.py file and add that dotted path to the INSTALLED_APPS setting.
+Edit the mypollingwebapp /settings.py file and add that dotted path to the INSTALLED_APPS setting.
 It’ll look like this:

 ```python
 INSTALLED_APPS = [